jberkman/kOSScripts/README.md

   Launches the vessel into a parking orbit - 10km for non-atmospheric bodies, and about 10km above the atmosphere for atomspheric bodies.

   An optional (approximate) inclination can be specified in degrees.
 90 launches to the north, -90 (or 270) launches to the south.

+  Most staging is performed automatically, although boosters may not be automatically staged.

+  See the [Duna Launch System](http://www.dunadirect.com/vab.html) for staging parameters and reference designs.

 2. `dd_manual_burn([sourceAltitude], [targetAltitude], [timeForBurn])`